shyambhat/InstagramKit/README.md

-SBInstagramWrapper
+SBInstagramClient
 ==================

-An Objective C wrapper for the Instagram API.
+An Objective C wrapper for the Instagram API in the making.